amitkkna/campaigntracker/README.md

 ## Deployment

+### Deploying to Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new) from the creators of Next.js.

+1. Push your code to GitHub
+2. Import your repository to Vercel
+3. Add the following environment variables in Vercel:
+   - `NEXT_PUBLIC_SUPABASE_URL`: Your Supabase project URL
+   - `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase anonymous key

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+### Deploying to Netlify

+To deploy to Netlify:

+1. Push your code to GitHub
+2. Import your repository to Netlify
+3. Set the build command to `npm run build`
+4. Set the publish directory to `.next`
+5. Add the following environment variables in Netlify (Site settings > Build & deploy > Environment):
+   - `NEXT_PUBLIC_SUPABASE_URL`: Your Supabase project URL
+   - `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase anonymous key

+Alternatively, you can uncomment and edit the environment variables section in the `netlify.toml` file to hardcode your Supabase credentials (not recommended for security reasons).